15 days tour

 Day 3: Mai Chau

 Saddle up this morning as your cycling adventure kicks into first gear.
-Leave Hanoi behind and travel by bus to Hoa Binh (approximately 2 hours).
-When you arrive you’ll jump on your bike and cycle 38 kilometres to Cao Phong, through small ethnic Thai villages, enjoying the tranquility of the paddy fields and interacting with the local people.
-Limestone peaks climb in the background and banks of green line the road, and you’ll take regular stops to admire the view across the lush valleys.
-After arriving you’ll take a short 30-minute bus ride for the next section, stopping for lunch at Man Duc.
-After you fuel up, the bus will take you to the Da River Reservoir.
-Stretch your legs again cycling along the Da River, passing spectacular karst cliffs, through paddy fields, and admiring the lush panorama of the Mai Chau valley on the way (approximately 19 kilometres).
-The peaceful town of Mai Chau is situated in a stunningly beautiful valley surrounded by verdant green mountains and is famed for its breathtaking scenery and friendly hilltribe peoples.
-Tonight you’ll enjoy local hospitality in a simple stilt-house homestay in the village of Poom Coong.
-Your amicable hosts will cook up a fabulous home-cooked meal, and there may even be a chance to sample some of the local rice wine produced in the region.
-Riding distances: Ride 1 - approx. 38kms/24 miles, uphill with approx. 330m/1080ft of elevation gain.
-Ride 2 - approx. 19kms/12 miles, mostly downhill with approx. 80m/260ft of elevation gain.Accommodation: Homestay
+Leave Hanoi behind and travel by bus to Hoa Binh, stopping at Vun Art on the way โ€“ a social enterprise run by people living with disabilities, specialising in craft products made from Van Phuc silk.
+When you arrive in Hoa Binh, youโ€™ll jump on your bike and cycle to Cao Phong through small ethnic Thai villages and paddy fields.
+As limestone peaks climb in the background, youโ€™ll take regular stops to admire the view across the valleys.
+When you arrive, take a short bus ride to Man Duc for lunch.
+Then, the bus will take you to the Da River Reservoir.
+Cycle along the Da River, passing karst cliffs through paddy fields.
+The peaceful town of Mai Chau sits in a beautiful valley surrounded by green mountains and is famed for its scenery and friendly hilltribe peoples.
+Tonight, youโ€™ll enjoy some local hospitality in your simple stilt-house homestay in the village of Poom Coong.
+After a home cooked meal, there may be a chance to sample some of the local rice wine thatโ€™s produced here.

 • Day 4 Day 4: Ninh Binh